Korean Dragon Tattoo by Onsil — A Water Guardian in Korean Tradition

 A Korean dragon tattoo is not a different creature from its Chinese or Japanese relatives — visually the East Asian dragon is shared — but the reading and the rendering differ.
 The Japanese irezumi 龍 belongs to a specific tattoo idiom with its own conventions; the Korean dragon carries the register of the benevolent water guardian, and Onsil renders it in the minhwa and East-Asian-ink lineage: repeated scales, the tonal depth of ink-like shading (먹색의 농담), and movement carried through the body rather than around a fixed symbol.
 Onsil frames the dragon honestly — a shared motif, read and drawn in the Korean traditional manner — rather than claiming it as Korea-only.

 The dragon sits outside the eight-motif minhwa folk-painting glossary (kkachi-horangi, morando, irwolobongdo, sipjangsaengdo, hwajodo, eohaedo, munjado, chaekgado) — those are household-scale art forms.
 The dragon belongs to the Korean guardian-creature tradition alongside the haetae (해태) and other guardians.
-As a tattoo it suits the arm and sleeve unusually well: the long serpentine body wraps the muscle lines naturally, the head and upper body hold presence near the shoulder, and scales, red energy, and a lower vortex carry the motion down toward the wrist — the composition moves with the structure of the body rather than sitting still on it.
+As a tattoo it suits the arm and sleeve unusually well: the long serpentine body wraps the muscle lines naturally, and scales with red energy or flames carry the motion across the arm — the composition moves with the structure of the body rather than sitting still on it.

 Dragon (full sleeve, from 40cm) — Haesol Choi